 In the same way as a standard mortgage, you will need to put down a deposit (25% for residential bridging and up to 35% for commercial bridging), and you will pay interest, usually quoted as a monthly rate rather than annual.
 The lender will charge an arrangement fee (usually 1.50% to 2% of the loan amount), and there may also be early repayment charges.
 Bridging lenders are more open to properties in a poor state of repair, and they can act incredibly quickly.

-The term of the loan can be as short as one day usually up to a maximum of 12 months.
-Loan amounts generally start at around £25,000 with no maximum.
+The loan terms can be as short as three months or up to a maximum of 18 months.
+Loan amounts generally start at around £50,000, with some lenders having no maximum.